fabricai/ai-inside/README.md

 _Required_

-An organization is e.g. an accounting office, a software vendor, an individual developer, or an integration partern.
+An organization is e.g. an accounting office, a software vendor, an individual developer, or an integration partner.

 Organization in FabricAI has: